-NOTE: (a) Students who transfer 12 or more hours of college credit are exempt from UNIV 100
+(a) Students who transfer 12 or more hours of college credit are exempt from UNIV 100.

-- (b) Students are required to take the Mathematics Placement Test to determine if they need to take any mathematics courses before taking MATH 231-Calculus I - (c) Students who fail the English Proficiency Examination must register for ENG 399.
+(b) Students are required to take the Mathematics Placement Test to determine if they need to take any math courses before taking Math 231-Calculus I.